VampireTechnologyLord/TI-Python-Module/README.md

 ## License

 This repository is mainly about two files: `ti_hub.py` and `ti_rover.py`.
 These files are made by me, as a community member, which means, that TI-Nspire™ and I are both not responsible for any changes, deprecations or invalid content!
+Do not redistribute these files without my permission!

 ## How to install this feature / module
 How to use these modules properly: